tjgalvin/MWA-spectral-line-pipeline/README.md

 The unique parts of this pipeline are described here:

-Wrapper scripts
+## Wrapper scripts
-Carry out the recommended steps of the spectral line processing to go from raw visibilities to continuum-subtracted fine-channel images spec_process.sh chain.tmpl
+Carry out the recommended steps of the spectral line processing to go from raw visibilities to continuum-subtracted fine-channel images
+- spec_process.sh
+- chain.tmpl

-uv-plane continuum subtraction
+### uv-plane continuum subtraction
-obs_sub.sh -- the wrapper script to submit the job sub.tmpl -- the template file that is modified to produce the job script sub_uv_cont.py -- actually do the visibility continuum subtraction
+- obs_sub.sh -- the wrapper script to submit the job
+- sub.tmpl -- the template file that is modified to produce the job script
+- sub_uv_cont.py -- actually do the visibility continuum subtraction

-Imaging scripts
+### Imaging scripts
-obs_spec_image.sh -- the wrapper script to submit the job specimage.tmpl -- the template file that is modified to produce the job script update_bscale.py -- rescale the images by the primary beam rms_par.py -- measure the RMS of all the final images in a fast parallelised way
+- obs_spec_image.sh -- the wrapper script to submit the job
+- specimage.tmpl -- the template file that is modified to produce the job script
+- update_bscale.py -- rescale the images by the primary beam
+- rms_par.py -- measure the RMS of all the final images in a fast parallelised way

+### Plotting scripts
+These help diagnose bad images and can be run in the project directory directly on the command-line.
-Plotting scripts -- help diagnose bad images plot_peak.py -- plot the peak value of the center of each MFS image as a function of epoch plot_rms.py -- plot the RMS of each MFS image as a function of epoch
+- plot_peak.py -- plot the peak value of the center of each MFS image as a function of epoch
+- plot_rms.py -- plot the RMS of each MFS image as a function of epoch